Delek deal to sell Phoenix stake to Kushner falls apart

-JERUSALEM Dec 15 Israeli conglomerate Delek Group said it had failed to reach an agreement to sell its controlling stake in insurer Phoenix Holdings .
+JERUSALEM Israeli conglomerate Delek Group (DLEKG.TA) said it had failed to reach an agreement to sell its controlling stake in insurer Phoenix Holdings (PHOE1.TA).

 "The company is evaluating and advancing further options for the sale of its shares in Phoenix," Delek said in a statement to the Tel Aviv Stock Exchange.